Oregon Shores Appeals Riprap Decision

 We are fighting the final, last-ditch battle in a years-long struggle to prevent the riprapping of a structure in Rockaway Beach that never should have been built.
 The owner was allowed last year to install temporary riprap; his application to make the riprap permanent is the final opportunity to block shoreline armoring for the property and protect the integrity of Statewide Planning Goal 18.

 We regret to report that the Oregon Parks and Recreation Department (OPRD) made what we consider an erroneous decision to grant the permit for permanent riprap of the site.
-This decision, announced June 28, violates Statewide Land Use Goal #18 (Beaches and Dunes), in our view, and without doubt creates an extremely dangerous precedent.
+This decision, announced last June 28, violates Statewide Land Use Goal #18 (Beaches and Dunes), in our view, and without doubt creates an extremely dangerous precedent.
 Oregon Shores has appealed to the State Parks director in what is known as a "contested case hearing"--the final act in this disturbing drama.
 We are taking our last stand at this hearing.
 It had been scheduled for Jan.
 13, but was postponed while the judge in the case considers basic process questions.
+We are still awaiting a date for this hearing.

 The comments most recently submitted by Oregon Shores during the public hearing that was held to to consider this ongoing issue may be viewed here.